hazzazi/hello-world/HowTo.md

 ###(b) Client side.
 ###(c) connections.

+### Things to add:
+        - Django admin.
+        - Django and pandas.

 ##Big Picture:
 This article tries to explain one way to build a simple wireless sensor network.
 At the end of this tutorial, you should be able to send data from multiple sensors to a server, then show these acquired data in a nice dashboard displayed in a public web page.